Ecommerce Use Case: How Machine Learning Can Increase Profits

 The concept is simple: Customers’ who have completed specific purchases in the past, and those purchases have been similar to those of a group of customers, then future purchases can be predicted.
 Using real data of these purchases, and applying machine learning for data science, the business owner can customize and personalize (and direct) each customer’s experience and journey on his site.

-The Benefits of This Model
+The Benefits of Ecommerce Analytics Model

 Another value of this model is that sales can be more accurately.
 The business owner can then better manage his inventory – something that will certainly help to grow business profits.
 As outlined above, you can make more accurate predictions on the kind of goods to be likely purchased.
 The predictions can be as accurate as claiming that your company will sell 100-120 Nike Air Max Model shoes with a 90% probability in the next week.

 What is more, our model allows determining the exact factors that may (or may not) impact the sales volumes.
-For instance, in most cases the frequency of visiting your website has no direct impact on the sales.
+For instance, in most cases, the frequency of visiting your website has no direct impact on sales.
 Users may spend a lot of time browsing and comparing goods without committing to a purchase.
 While factors like age, seasonality and past record of purchases have a significant impact on the probability of a purchase.

 So What are Your Problems?

 You may have the insight to know that you are not growing as you should.
 Knowing why is another matter.
-And that is where business analytics comes in.
+And that is where business eCommerce analytics comes in.
 It is a complex matter, but data science case studies continue to show that big data and machine learning can provide the answers.

 Romexsoft is ready to build a model for you, based upon your unique circumstances.
 Let’s discuss your problem today.